itsyourdevJhonny/moodmingle/README.md

 ### Problem Statement

-Tracking and understanding one’s emotional landscape often feels isolating and inconsistent.
+Tracking and understanding one's emotional landscape often feels isolating and inconsistent.
 In the digital age, people struggle to maintain regular, meaningful self-reflection and frequently lack a way to relate their current emotional state to the broader community.
 Traditional journaling is private, while social media is often curated and inauthentic.
 This results in a disconnect, making it difficult for individuals to recognize emotional trends in themselves and to find supportive, relevant content from others who are experiencing the same specific feelings in the moment.

 ### Solution